 For optimum performance throughout the year, it is advised to have regular service and maintenance checks especially prior to the hot summer months.
 This type of planned preventative maintenance will ensure you avoid a costly Air Conditioning repair or replacement.

 Clean your AC Unit Regularly

-Whilst upon inspection, your HVAC engineer may change worn parts and air filters, there are still other areas which require attention.
-With all commercial air conditioning systems, it is essential that coils, condensers and vents are cleaned monthly and replaced every 3 – 6 months to ensure maximum efficiency of your AC units.
+Whilst upon inspection, your HVAC engineer may change worn parts and air filters, there are still other areas that require attention.
+With all commercial air conditioning systems, it is essential that coils, condensers, and vents are cleaned monthly and replaced every 3 – 6 months to ensure maximum efficiency of your AC units.

 Over time the condensate drain can become clogged up with dirt and other debris resulting in water leaking from your AC unit.
 Leaking AC systems can result in further damage to your AC unit and workplace so it is vital to keep an eye on the state of the condensate drain.

 Secondly, the AC’s filter will become filthy resulting in reduced airflow across the condenser coils thus reducing the unit’s cooling ability.
 Blocked and dirty condenser coils prevent heat from escaping which can cause the compressor to become strained and overheat if left unchecked.

 When there are too much dirt and debris on the evaporator coil it won’t transfer heat and lead to overheating issues and a potential blowout.
 Therefore it is better to maintain your Air conditioning units in advance to avoid a costly repair job or even a new unit.